bigheadG/mmWave/HAM/Arduino/README.md

      - See Drawing connection for more detail

-     - Connect mmWave Batman-BT101 to Arduino DUE
+     - Connect mmWave Batman-BT101 to Arduino DUE Board

-     - Connect 6 MATRIX LEDs
+     - Connect to WS2812B LED STRIP

  (2) Firmware:

-     - Download program codes (On Going)
+     - Download program codes of "jb_VI809_highAccuracy_onDue_released.ino"

+     - One library of "FastLED V3.3.2" should be installed

+     - based on Arduino IDE V1.8.10 (or later version)

 # Notes:
    1. The mmWave jumper should be selected for KEY Data Mode with baud rate 115200/8/n/1